-Another aspect of portability in the cloud environment is that of data (and metadata) portability between clouds, for example, between storage cloud services and between compatible application services in SaaS layer.
+Another aspect of portability in the cloud environment is that of storage and data (including metadata) portability between clouds, for example, between storage cloud services and between compatible application services in SaaS layer.

+Cloud storage services may be seen as a special class of application service, where the storage metadata (as distinct from the stored data content) is the application data which a receiving Cloud system must be able to process.
 For cloud storage services, as much of the actual data movement needs to be done in bulk moves of massive numbers of objects, retaining the data organization (into containers for example) and retaining the associated metadata are main portability requirements.

-This can be achieved by standardizing a canonical format for data and it is associated metadata to be packaged up and moved in bulk, including the format of the data and metadata package on physical media used in bulk transfers between the clouds in addition to on-the-wire format.
+Storage portability can be achieved by standardizing a canonical format for storage metadata and how the data/metadata should be packaged up and moved in bulk, including the on-thewire package format for transfers between the clouds in addition to physical media formats, for cases where that is required.
 CDMI, for example, does standardize a data packaging format that retains the organization and metadata associated with the data, and provides operations for packaging (serialization) and unpackaging (de-serialization) cloud data, which can be used to transfer data over the wire or via physical media.